jmmack/build_clustered_database/collect_reference_genomes/README.md

 This is Ruth's case-specific workflow for finding genomes to create a functional mapping library for a metagenomic study.
 A list of relevant genomes was created by amalgamating the HMP gut reference genomes with relevant genomes from the NCBI complete and draft bacterial genomes.

-## Find out which OTUs are >= 1% abundance
+## Find out which OTUs are >= 0.2% abundance

-In this experiment, the sequencing depth will only have on average 1x coverage of bacteria that are 1% abundant in a sample.
+In this experiment, the sequencing depth will have the power to detect a 2 fold change up or down in bacteria that are 0.2% abundant in a sample.
 The code for extracting the relevant OTU sequences is in get_abundant_otus.r

 The OTU table is read in this line